dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/program-rules-supported-in-android-capture-app.md

 #### Description

-This is a mdantory change.
+This is a mandatory change.
 In program rule actions of the type ASSIGN, DISPLAY TEXT or DISPLAY KEY/VALUE PAIR if the Expression to evaluate and assign/display is a text, it must be enclosed with single quotes.

 #### How to identify via API?